-You will receive access to Piper PA46 Meridian pre-work files.
+You will receive access to Piper P46T Meridian pre-work files.
 They consists of a study guide and workbook appropriate to your model Meridian.
 Going through and completing the workbook is a prerequisite to completing the overall initial training course.
 This material contains an electronic copy of the aircraft training/information manual which is a "generic" version of the PA46 Meridian POH appropriate to your aircraft, training presentations on systems and procedures along with electronic versions of the pilot manuals and quick reference guides for most, if not all, of the major components in your Piper.
-Once you have registered for the course, you will be given internet access to all of the information.
-You will continue to have access to this information for one year to enable you to refer back to it at any time.
-Each year you return for recurrent training, access is extended for a year.
+There is also a written knowledge test.
+This study material represents about 20 hours of self directed study and needs to be completed prior to the start of your one-on-one training.

 The course is designed for an experienced pilot holding a Private Pilot Certificate with an Instrument rating with complex and high performance endorsements who has 500 to 1500 hours of overall experience and who has flow 100 or more hours in the previous 12 months.
 It also assumes at least a working knowledge of technically advanced aircraft systems such as GPS, EFIS, Multi Function Displays and so forth.
 Pilots with more extensive experience and/or more TAA and EFIS experience will progress more rapidly while those with less experience or little to no TAA experience will take more time to complete the course.

+Review of the pre-work, clarification of issues and the administration of a written test to establish a base line.
+In essence, test out of further ground school and move on to practical, hands on training.
 After completing the briefing, flight preparations and planning process, these scenarios are designed to introduce you to the basic procedures from weight and balance to pre-flight inspection, engine start, taxi, run-up and so forth.
 During this session you will practice the application of all the normal procedures for operating your aircraft over the course of three individuals VFR flights at various altitudes.
 Each flight segment will provide the opportunity to become familiar with the aircraft handling characteristics and begin introducing you to its systems as you are shown how to operate them and then practice doing so.

 This set of flights focuses on transitioning from VFR to IFR flight including planning both on the ground and airborne.
 You will practice utilizing the avionics, the flight management, the information systems as well as the flight automation systems.
 These scenarios are designed complete your introduction to the aircraft systems and normal procedures, giving you the opportunity for hands on practice over the course of three flights at various altitudes with cruise time of approximately 1 hour each.

-You will initiate a normal Take-off and initial climb manually then fly the DP with an autopilot-assisted departure.
+You will initiate a normal take-off and initial climb manually then fly the DP with an autopilot-assisted departure.
 Then you will perform a DP utilizing the GPS inputs to the HSI and MFD for situational awareness.
 The autopilot will be disengaged prior to cruise with entry into cruise accomplished manually.
 The first leg should proceed under Basic Attitude Instrument (BAI) flying conditions.
 In cruise you will execute the proper procedures for an in-flight pressurization system failures, gradual and rapid decompression, followed by and emergency descent, and for power plant failures.
 Airspeed and configuration changes will be practiced during transitions from one phase of flight to another both manually and with auto-flight assistance.
 You will plan and perform an instrument approach as appropriate (ILS or GPS) at the first airport followed with an autopilot assisted missed approach with GPS navigation to the hold and then a hand-flown non-precision approach with a landing gear failure and manual gear extension, to a full-stop landing.

-On this leg you will perform a normal Take-off and autopilot assisted departure.
+On this leg you will perform a normal take-off and autopilot assisted departure.
 In cruise you will perform the proper procedures for handling a significant engine power loss, control surface failures, and a complete electrical failure, maintaining control of the aircraft by sole reference to the compass, altimeter and airspeed indicator.
 With power restored but primary instruments inoperative, you will plan and perform a GPS hold followed by a GPS instrument approach at the second airport to a full-stop landing.

-On this final leg, you will perform a normal Take-off and autopilot assisted departure.
+On this final leg, you will perform a normal take-off and autopilot assisted departure.
 The IFR flight plan will be cancelled and the 3rd leg will proceed under VFR with flight flowing.
 You will perform recovery from unusual attitudes; perform the procedure for a complete engine failure, an emergency descent and a diversion to the home airport.
 As you approach the terminal area you will perform a GPS assisted VFR entry into the downwind pattern with a midfield engine failure and in the pattern followed by landing to a full stop.
 After clearing the runway you will taxi back and perform a normal closed traffic pattern take-off followed by a brake system failure to a 50% flap landing, utilizing appropriate aeronautical decision making and single pilot resource management techniques to minimize the extent of the abnormal situation and safely execute a full stop landing.
 You will then taxi back and, with all systems restored, perform a second traffic pattern with a zero-flap landing to a full stop.